 - Sub chopped blanched almonds if you don’t have or want to use pine nuts.

-- You can use water instead of broth but broth will give more flavor, adjust your amount of salt if you use broth.
+- You can use water instead of broth but broth will give more flavor, adjust your amount of salt if you don't use broth.

 Recipe by Veggies Don’t Bite, visit our site for more great plant-based recipes.